 En español | Q. I just received an email saying that under "Obamacare" our Medicare Part B premiums will rise to $247 a month by 2014.
 Is this true?

-A. No, it isn't true.
-A mass email making this claim has been circulating since before the 2010 elections.
-But it's just another attempt to scare older Americans and has no basis in fact.
+A mass email claiming that the premium will rise to $247 a month by 2014 has been circulating since before the 2010 elections — and it still is.
+But it's just another attempt to scare older Americans and has never had any basis in fact.

-In a new twist, recent versions of this email carry the official Blue Cross/Blue Shield of Alabama logo and seem to be signed by an employee of that health insurance company.
+Recent versions of this email even carry the official Blue Cross/Blue Shield of Alabama logo and seem to be signed by an employee of that health insurance company.